SaibalPatraDS/PostgreSQL/Window Functions/window_functions.md

   * ORDER BY: Specifies the order in which the values are sorted.
   * window_frame_clause: Optional clause that defines the window frame within the partition.

+### 6. LAST_VALUE() - The last_value() function in PostgreSQL returns the last value in an ordered set.

+#### syntax -

+          LAST_VALUE(expression)
+          OVER(PARTITION BY partition_column
+               ORDER BY sort_column
+               RANGE BETWEEN UNBOUNDED PREDEDING AND UNBOUNDED FOLLOWING) AS last_value

+  * expression: The value to be evaluated.
+  * PARTITION BY: Optional clause that divides the result set into partitions.
+  * ORDER BY: Specifies the order in which the values are sorted.
+  * window_frame_clause: Optional clause that defines the window frame within the partition.